First Lines of Code

 In my Maths-Physics class programming was all about writing algorithms on paper and Hello Worlds in CMD.
 Durning programming lessons, I was reading tutorials on programming in Java.
 I had to pick one of 3 languages to use on my exam.
 Pascal, C/C++ or Java.
-I didn’t know shit about Pascal and at this time I was better in C/C++ than in Java, so my choice was obvious.
-Some teachers thought that I will never get into Politechnika Wroclawska because I spent all of my time on my music band and coding.
+I didn’t know anything about Pascal and at this time I was better in C/C++ than in Java, so my choice was obvious.
+Some teachers thought that I will never get into Politechnika Wrocławska because I spent all of my time on my music band and coding.
 But I spent last 3 months on learning maths and I made it.
 So I was officially on the board.
 And it was IT on the faculty of electronics.

 Politechnika Wrocławska and Android

 On programming classes, I was writing my Android code because other students were learning Hello World in C++.
 I left PWR because of my family problems and lack of money to learn Android and study without any income.
-Basically, I wanted to learn Android and find a great team to work with.
+Basically, I wanted to learn Android as fast as possible and find a great team to work with.
 At this time I read Android Programming: Pushing the Limits.
 Android was really important to me so I bet everything on it.

 Android After College

 In 2017 I spent a lot of hours on coding apps.
 Most of them were so small that I realized to not publish it on GitHub.
 To be honest it was a mistake because it’s better to have something to show even if it’s nothing fancy.
-I learned by this mistake and decided to make something for my Android portfolio.
+I learned from this mistake and decided to make something for my Android portfolio.
 I started with…

 It was the app that taught me a lot of basics.
 What have I learned?